aws-ia/terraform-aws-transfer-family/examples/sftp-web-app/README.md

 - **Email Addresses**: Must be real for user activation
 - **Identity Center**: Requires existing instance in your account
+- **Group-Based Access**: All permissions granted through group membership for better security management
 - **CloudTrail**: Logs all S3 data events on the web app bucket
 - **CORS**: Restricted to web app endpoint only (no wildcards)
+- **Custom Branding**: Logo and favicon files should be placed in the example directory
 - **Costs**: Creates billable AWS resources
 - **Cleanup**: Run `terraform destroy` to remove all resources